sad-electronics/sad-electronics/README.md

 I do Electronics⚡& Hardware 🔧 development and share my Designs here.

-The CAD 💻 tools I use are Kicad and Eagle.
+The CAD 💻 tools I use are Kicad and Altium.

 My pronouns are they/them.